 Congratulations, you found a new job!
-Now, you need to tell your boss you are leaving and hand in your resignation.
+Now, you need to tell your boss you are leaving and hand in your resignation letter.
 You might be tempted to yell “I quit” and walk out.
 Resist the urge!
-This is your formal goodbye and it should be done with consideration.
-You will want to resign in the most professional way possible once you have made your decision to leave.
+Your resignation letter is your formal goodbye, and it should be done with consideration.
+You will want to resign in the most professional way possible.
+Your goal is to give your resignation and leave on good terms.

 1. The opening